First impressions with the timelapse recorder on Krita for Android

 If it's something that you could enjoy, maybe I'll make a proper tutorial on my process, with real screenshots?

-It's spring on the shop
+It's Halloween on the shop 🎃

 Written by Petit Lutin no comments